 Get to know our expert facilitators

-Associate Professor Jenny Povey is the Deputy Director (Training) at Institute for Social Science Research, The University of Queensland.
+Associate Professor Jenny Povey is the Deputy Director (Training) at ISSR.
 In this role Jenny leads the development and implementation of ISSR's training programs.
-This includes professional short courses aimed at Industry and government, tailored capability training for industry and government, Higher Degree Training, external and internal internships/placements, internal staff capability training, and teaching opportunities for ISSR staff in the schools including Honours supervision.
+This includes professional short courses aimed at industry and government, tailored capability training for industry and government, Higher Degree Training, external and internal internships/placements, internal staff capability training, and teaching opportunities for ISSR staff in the schools including Honours supervision.
 In addition to leading this portfolio of work and teaching professional short courses, Jenny continues to lead a Research Group (Social and Educational disadvantage), contribute as an Associate Investigator to research for the ARC Centre of Excellence on Families and Children over the Life Course (the Life Course Centre), and supervise HDR students.
-She is a Psychologist and obtained her BA Honors, MA and PhD from the Nelson Mandela Metropolitan University in South Africa.
+She is a psychologist and obtained her BA Honours, MA, and PhD from the Nelson Mandela Metropolitan University in South Africa.
 Before coming to ISSR, Jenny worked as a Chief Researcher at the Human Sciences Research Council in South Africa in the area of Education effectiveness.
-She has extensive experience in mixed methods research using administrative data together with survey and qualitative data (semi-structured on-depth interviews from hundreds of participants often at 2-timepoints).
-Jenny has been teaching the Gathering and Analysing Qualitative 3-day Short course since 2013.
+She has extensive experience in mixed methods research using administrative data together with survey and qualitative data (semi-structured in-depth interviews from hundreds of participants often at 2-timepoints).
+Jenny has been teaching the Gathering and Analysing Qualitative Data 3-day short course since 2013.

 Course facilitator for Gathering and Analysing Qualitative Data